NahuelH1/Calculator/README.md

 # Calculator
-An excellent useful where u can add, subtract, multiply, divide and power.
+An useful calculator where u can add, subtract, multiply, divide and power.